-To override the default compilation scope, add the
+To override the default compilation scope, which is the entire project, add the

 Compile TypeScript code

-To compile the TypeScript code of the entire application, in the TypeScript tool window, click , and then select Compile All from the list.
+To compile the TypeScript code of the entire application, select Compile All.

-To compile one file, open it in the editor, click , and then select the path to the file from the list.
+To compile one file, open it in the editor, and select the path to the file from the list in the TypeScript widget.

 To compile files from a custom scope, make sure they are listed in the

 filesproperty of your tsconfig.json as described above.
-In the TypeScript tool window, click and select the path to tsconfig.json.
+Click the TypeScript widget on the Status bar, select Compile, and then select the path to tsconfig.json.

 Automatic compilation on changes